henryleefib/HenryLee.Github.io/README.md

-## Setting up your development enviroment for Da Vinchi mini coding bootcamp
+## Setting up your development environment for Da Vinci mini coding bootcamp

 ### 1. Installing the IDE
 You may need administrative powers in order to install the required software.